realJohnDoe/idea-craft/memory-bank/progress.md

 ## Current Status

 The project is in an active development phase.
 Significant progress has been made on user interface enhancements and technical setup:
-- Recent update: Factored out `EditActions.tsx` from `ContentBody.tsx` to create a reusable component for edit actions, contributing to the refactoring of `ContentBody.tsx`.
+- Recent update: Resolved the cancel icon color issue in `EditActions.tsx` by aligning with the custom Tailwind color definition (`text-red`), ensuring consistent styling.
+The user has confirmed that the current state of `EditActions.tsx` is acceptable.
 - Phase 1 improvements, such as wikilink previews, enhanced frontmatter editing visibility, and inline task display, are largely complete.

 ## Known Issues